transferwise/wwc-apac-2024/tasks.md

 - The backend queries the database, but it does not use pure SQL queries.
 Consider finding an example of `knex` either in this project or online documentation.

 - You will need to query more than 1 database table for this task.

+When you go to localhost:3000/api/transfers/1, is this a GET request?

+Also try localhost:3000/api/transfers/2 and localhost:3000/api/transfers/30.

+- Anything different?
+What do the numbers 1, 2 and 30 mean?

+- What is the difference between going to localhost:3000/transfers/1 vs localhost:3000/api/transfers/1 on your browser?

 ## Task 3